An isoperimetric inequality for Laplace eigenvalues on the sphere: Isoperimetric inequalities and extremal metrics for eigenvalues on surfaces

 \end{Definition}

-It was proved in ~\cite{Jakobson-Nadirashvili-Polterovich2006} that the metric on the Klein bottle realized as the so-called bipolar Lawson surface $\tilde{\tau}_{3,1},$ is extremal for $\bar\lambda_1(\mathbb{KL},g).$ It was conjectured in this paper that this metric is the unique extremal metric and, moreover, the maximal one.
-It was later shown by El Soufi, Giacomini and Jazar~\cite{ElSoufi-Giacomini-Jazar2006} that this metric on $\tilde{\tau}_{3,1}$ is indeed the unique extremal metric for the functional $\bar\lambda_1(\mathbb{KL},g).$
+It was proved in~\cite{Jakobson-Nadirashvili-Polterovich2006} that the metric on the Klein bottle realized as the so-called bipolar Lawson surface $\tilde{\tau}_{3,1},$ is extremal for $\bar\lambda_1(\mathbb{KL},g).$ It was conjectured in this paper that this metric is the unique extremal metric and, moreover, the maximal one.
+It was later shown by El Soufi, Giacomini and Jazar~\cite{ElSoufi-Giacomini-Jazar2006} that this metric on $\tilde{\tau}_{3,1}$ is indeed the unique extremal metric for the functional $\bar\lambda_1(\mathbb{KL},g).$ Moreover, one can prove that $\Lambda_1(\mathbb{KL})$ is attained on a smooth metric~\cite{Cianci-Medvedev}, and therefore the metric on $\tilde{\tau}_{3,1}$ is the maximal one.
+Hence,